 - Direct anterior and posterior restorations with light-cure, dual-cure, and self-cure composite materials

-- Intraoral repair of composite restorations, porcelain fused to metal, metal, and all-ceramic restorations without an additional primer
+- Intraoral repair of composite restorations, metal, porcelain fused to metal, and all ceramic restorations without an additional primer

 - Cementation of indirect restorations and veneers when combined with light-cure, dual-cure, and self-curing resin cements